Personal Bitcoin Self-Custody Guidance

 Your keys, your Bitcoin

-When you control your private keys, your access no longer depends on a platform's solvency, decisions, or continued availability.
+When you control your private keys, your access no longer depends on a platform's solvency, decisions, or availability.

 Reduced counterparty risk

-Self-custody removes your dependence on exchange solvency, platform uptime, and custodian decisions.
+Self-custody removes dependence on exchange solvency, platform uptime, and custodian decisions.
 Platforms can fail, freeze access, or change terms.

 Built for long-term independence